Yiming-Zuo/SST2/README.md

 - ST simulation using Park and Pande weights calculation, and Phong et al. on the flight weights calculation.
 - REST2 potential energy implementation
-- SST2 simulations
+- **Efficient SST2 Sampling:** By selectively scaling solute interactions and exchanging replicas, SST2 significantly enhances sampling efficiency compared to traditional MD simulations.
-- binary scripts to run ST/SST2 simulations starting from an amino acid sequence or a `pdb` file.
+- Binary scripts to run ST and SST2 simulations starting from an amino acid sequence or a `pdb` file.
+- **Flexibility:** The algorithm allows users to adjust various parameters, including the number of rungs, the range of scaling factors, and the exchange frequency, to optimize performance for different systems.
+- **Open Source:** The code is made available as open source, facilitating further development, adaptation, and application by the research community.

 ## Implementation

-This implementation of SST2 utilizes the OpenMM molecular dynamics library.
+This implementation of SST2 utilizes the [OpenMM](https://openmm.org/) molecular dynamics library.
 The code is written in Python and utilizes OpenMM's custom forces and integrators to achieve the desired functionality.

-## Key Features

-- **Efficient Sampling:** By selectively scaling solute interactions and exchanging replicas, SST2 significantly enhances sampling efficiency compared to traditional MD simulations.
-- **Flexibility:** The algorithm allows users to adjust various parameters, including the number of rungs, the range of scaling factors, and the exchange frequency, to optimize performance for different systems.
-- **Open Source:** The code is made available as open source, facilitating further development, adaptation, and application by the research community.

 ## Contributing

-``SST2`` is an open-source project and contributions are welcome.
-If you find a bug or have a feature request, please open an issue on the GitHub repository at https://github.com/samuelmurail/SST2.
+`SST2` is an open-source project and contributions are welcome.
+If you find a bug or have a feature request, please open an issue on the GitHub repository at [https://github.com/samuelmurail/SST2](https://github.com/samuelmurail/SST2).
 If you would like to contribute code, please fork the repository and submit a pull request.

 ## Author